DnD 5e Feats

 Slasher

-Unfortunately the worst of the melee damage type feats.
-This doesn’t offer as much damage as Piecer and the effect you impose on hit and crit is more situational than Crusher.
+Unfortunately, Slasher is the worst of the melee damage type feats introduced in Tasha’s Cauldron of Everything.
+It doesn’t offer as much damage as Piecer and the effects you impose on hit and crit are more situational than Crusher.

 Tavern Brawler

-Unfortunately, Tavern Brawler isn’t a fighting style-defining feat like Shield Master, Sharpshooter, or Great Weapon Master.
+Unfortunately, Tavern Brawler doesn’t even come close to being optimized when comparing it to Shield Master, Sharpshooter, or Great Weapon Master.
 Even with this feat, grapple-based character builds that use improvised weapons will always be outpaced by regular melee classes.

 D Tier